TUSCANY WINE TOURS: ARE YOU A CHIANTI CONVERT?

 When you’re a Malbec aficionado, it will take something very very special to convert you to an alternative variety of red wine, despite the abundant supply of Chianti present on every menu in Tuscany!

 Focussing on authentic experiences, we chose our vineyards based on the fact that they were relatively small family run establishments, which gave a personable service explaining the story behind the production of each bottle of wine.
-What I was really interested in was the process from the time of the pruning to the vendemmia (harvest) through to the fermentation and ageing but also the tour of the cantina (cellar) and sampling their produces.
+What we were really interested in was the process from the time of the pruning to the vendemmia (harvest) through to the fermentation and ageing but also the tour of the cantina (cellar) and sampling their produces.

 Historically, the wine area of Chianti was pretty small and included the towns of Radda, Castellina and Gaiole in Chianti.
 These days the region also comprises the areas Castelnuovo Berardenga and Poggibonsi (Siena), San Casciano Val di Pesa, Tavarnelle Val di Pesa, Greve in Chianti and part of Barberino Val d’Rlsa (Florence).
 These towns are known as Chianti Classico producing areas and our visit concentrated on this region of Chianti Classico, which lies between the provinces of Florence, Siena and Arezzo.
-It is an area where the wines are recognised by the Gallo Nero or Black Rooster sign on a pink label.
+It is an area where the wines are recognised by the Gallo Nero or Black Rooster on a pink label.
 This represents the symbol of the Chianti Classico Wine Consortium, which was funded in 1924 to protect and promote this type of wine also to prevent fraud.

 Chianti classico wine has to respect strict rules such as its blend and must be 80% Sangiovese red grapes native to this area.
 The other 20% of grapes can include other grapes such as Canaiolo, Colorino and other international varieties, namely Cabernet Sauvignon and Merlot.

 The crème de la crème of Sangiovese grapes are used in producing Chianti Classico Riserva.
-This has a deep ruby red colour and requires a minimum maturation of 24 months again including 3 months of bottle aging.
+This has a deep ruby red colour and requires a minimum maturation of 24 months again including three months of bottle aging.

 This is one of three vineyards owned by the Mazzarini family and is located in the centre of Chianti, a short distance from Castellina.
 The ground floor of the purpose built property offers the vinification process and bottling, whereas the top floor houses the wine tasting facility and shop.
 The familiy’s main vineyard, Poggio Amorelli is also worth a visit if you have time and has a traditional farmhouse offering Tuscan food and wine tastings.

 Hastened to add we did make a few purchases namely of their 2011 Chianti Classico Riserva, which has the most opulent red rich colour and flavour to match (more of a special occasion wine for me but then again I drink wine so infrequently that waiting for a special occasion could be a too longer wait!).
-We accompanied this with a bottle of 10 year matured Balsamic vinegar and some pretty rich tasting Truffle oil, since Dr. C found out from the Sommelier that it is has aphrodisiac properties as it mimics a male pheromone!
+We accompanied this with a bottle of ten year matured Balsamic vinegar and some pretty rich tasting Truffle oil, since Dr. C found out from the Sommelier that it is has aphrodisiac properties as it mimics a male pheromone!
 I am yet to have it slathered on my spaghetti!
 But lucky me eh!

 It was recommend that all purchases be shipped.
 In actual fact I am glad that we didn’t bring anything back with us in our cases as can you imagine that super opulent indulgent truffle oil being wasted?
 Or even that Riserva wine staining my brilliant white smalls pink?
-No, it doesn’t beat to think about.
+No, it doesn’t bear to think about.
 Delivery took about 7-10 days and everything arrived via FEDEX in one piece, very well packaged.

 We had a private driver and guide, Simon for this trip, who accompanied us for the afternoon and en route to our vineyard we made stops at Montefioralle and Greve, both in Chianti.
 The drive to our first stop was around 50 minutes and the other locations were 15-20 minutes apart.